The Best Body Wash for Clearer, Smoother Skin

 According to dermatologist Sandra Lee, MD (aka Dr Pimple Popper), there’s a good reason you should stock your shower with specially-formulated products: it’s because the skin on your body is not the same as the skin on your face.
 What’s more, not all body washes are created equal: many contain harsh chemicals that strip skin’s natural oils.
 Others might be too occlusive (aka pore-clogging) for your skin type.
 Here, she shares advice on how to pick the perfect body wash for your particular skin.

-The best body wash ingredients for oily/acne-prone skin types
+The best body wash ingredients to treat body acne

 If you’ve got acne on your face, chances are you have pimples popping up on other areas of the body too — like your neck, chest, back, and butt.
-Just like on your face, body acne starts as clogged pores (blackheads and whiteheads) and progresses to inflammatory pimples if C. acne bacteria invades.
+Just like on your face, body pimples start as clogged pores (blackheads and whiteheads) and progress to inflammatory acne if C. acne bacteria invades.

-So the best solution, says Dr. Lee, is to use ingredients like salicylic acid (which penetrates and clears out pores) and benzoyl peroxide (which kills acne-causing bacteria).
+So the best body cleanser or body soap for pimples, says Dr. Lee, contains ingredients like salicylic acid (which penetrates and clears out pores) and benzoyl peroxide (which kills acne-causing bacteria).
 Look for higher concentrations of these key active ingredients, since body skin is tougher to penetrate.

 It’s worth noting that body acne can be caused by many factors, from genetics and stress to sports gear and dirty sheets — so it’s important to make lifestyle changes along with choosing the proper skincare.